 I imagine with older children slightly easier to corral you might be able to pack these things in but we really had no need; we were busy enough and everyone was tired by the end of the days and slept (reasonably) well in the fresh Welsh air.

 Thank you once again to Bluestone Wales for inviting us along and providing us with accommodation free of charge.
-To look at the breaks they offer take a look at their website.
-You can follow them on Facebook and Twitter.

 Thank you to the Welsh weather for holding off while we were there and staying mainly bright and breezy with only a smattering of rain.
 Amazing.